 “One’s destination is never a place, but a new way of seeing things.” – Henry Miller

 We don’t work off a country count checklist but rather have a big fat bucket-list of experiences we would like to do.
-I don’t believe you can check off a country just because you have visited for 2 days or 2 weeks, there is often still so much to see, experience and explore.
-We have been to Italy 4 times over the years but can never EVER check if off my list!
-I hope to someday spend a few months there to live like a local and explore the picturesque villages, taste all the wine, and go truffle hunting.
+I don’t believe you can check off a country just because you have visited for 2 days or 2 weeks, there is often still so much to see, experience, and explore.
+We have been to Italy 4 times over the years but can NEVER check it off my list!
+I hope to someday spend a few months there to live like a local, explore the picturesque villages, taste all the wine, and go truffle hunting.
 On that note, we would love to get the “End of the World” and visit Ushuaia, Argentina and also go back to explore more of India, a country where Mr. Suburbia and I are originally from.

 You will find a few guides and itineraries here, let me know if you find them useful.

 Riding snowmobiles and checking out eerie landscapes in Iceland

 I’m a computer Engineer by profession but I enjoy art, traveling, planning the travels, journaling, and blogging about our weekend micro getaways and vacation trips Outside Suburbia!!
 This is a journal of those journeys of food, fun, fashion, family… ramblings on art… life outside sometimes inside our suburbia!
 This is also an attempt to get me and the family to fall in love with the city of Dallas that we have lived in for eons and never got to know better, a city that we had taken for granted all these years!